BestTimesToVisit.com Logo

 nature

-Join a guided wildlife watching tour to increase your chances of spotting iconic Canadian animals such as elk, deer, and bighorn sheep.
+Join a guided wildlife watching tour to increase your chances of spotting elk, deer, bighorn sheep, and even bears (at a safe distance).
 Early mornings and evenings are the best times for wildlife viewing.
-Respect wildlife viewing guidelines.
+Listen to your guide's advice for responsible wildlife viewing.

 Best time: May-October